Gudaf Tsegay: 2024: World indoor silver medal and 2024 Olympics

 Gudaf opened her 2024 season on 4 February at the New Balance Indoor Grand Prix, winning the 1500 m in a meeting record of 3:58.11.
 At the World Indoor Championships held in Glasgow, Gudaf won silver in the 3000 m, being outrun by Elle St. Pierre over the last 50 m.
 She competed in her first outdoor race of the season on 20 April at the Xiamen Diamond League, where she ran the a new personal best of 3:50.30 over 1500 m which put her third on the all-time top lists.
 On 25 May, at the Prefontaine Classic, Gudaf made an attempt to break the 10,000 metres world record of 29:01.03 set by Letesenbet Gidey of Ethiopia in 2021.
 However, Gudaf was closely followed by Kenyan athlete Beatrice Chebet, who made a surge with three laps to go while Gudaf fell behind.
 Chebet ended up finishing in a new world record time of 28:54.14, while Gudaf still finished in a personal best time of 29:05.92.

 On 5 August, at the 2024 Paris Olympics, Gudaf attempted the triple of the 1500 m, 5000 m and 10,000 m.
 Firstly, she finished ninth in the 5000 metres, running 14:45.21.
 The race was a highly anticipated match-up between Gudaf, Beatrice Chebet, Faith Kipyegon, and Sifan Hassan.
 The race was won by Chebet in a time of 14:28.56, while Kipyegon finished second in a time of 14:29.60 and Hassan in third at 14:30.61.
 Nearing the end of the race, Gudaf pushed Kipyegon, which led to a temporarily disqualification for the latter, but this ended up being rescinded and Kipyegon's silver medal was re-instated.
 Next, Gudaf placed sixth in the 10,000 m in a time of 30:45.21, having been in the lead pack for the majority of the race, Gudaf faded over the last 100 m with Beatrice Chebet winning gold.
 Finally, Gudaf finished twelfth in the 1500 m, she led the race until the last lap where she slowed and was overtaken by the rest of the field.

 2025

 In February, after a defeat in the 3000 metres in Liévin, France, Gudaf set a world lead in the short track 1500 metres, running 3:53.92 at the ORLEAN Copernicus Cup in Toruń, Poland.
 Gudaf's performance was 0.83 seconds short of her world record.
 In March, Gudaf contested the 1500 metres at the 2025 World Athletics Indoor Championships in Nanjing, China, setting a new championship record of 3:54.86.

+2026

+In June 2026, Tsegay was issued with a four-month ban for testing positive for letrozole and failing to get a therapeutic use exemption for its use (which was subsequently issued to her).